Britain's Healthiest Workplace

 Not only will participating employers receive an in-depth Organisational Health Report, detailing the health profile of their organisation, but employees completing the survey will receive a Personal Health Report, including information such as their Vitality Age, in real-time.

-Since its inception in 2013, over 400 companies and 100,000 employees have taken part in the study.
-Previous winners include organisations such as Johnson & Johnson, Microsoft, Adidas UK, Quintiles and Nomura.
+Since its inception in 2013, 510 organisations and over 181,000 employees have taken part in the study.
+Previous winners include organisations such as adidas, Nomura and Johnson & Johnson.